quarkusio/quarkus-super-heroes/README.md

 The OpenShift descriptor will automatically create `Route`s for Prometheus and Jaeger.
 On Kubernetes/Minikube you may need to expose the Prometheus and Jaeger services in order to access them from outside your cluster, either by using an `Ingress` or by using `kubectl port-forward`.
 On Minikube, the Prometheus and Jaeger `Service`s are also exposed as a `NodePort`.

+> [!WARNING]
-   > **NOTE:** These descriptors are **NOT** considered to be production-ready.
+> These descriptors are **NOT** considered to be production-ready.
 They are basic enough to deploy Prometheus, Jaeger, and the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector) with as little configuration as possible.
 They are not highly-available and does not use any Kubernetes operators for management or monitoring.
 They also only uses ephemeral storage.
 >
 > For production-ready Prometheus instances, please see the [Prometheus Operator documentation](https://operatorhub.io/operator/prometheus) for how to properly deploy and configure production-ready instances.
 >
 > For production-ready Jaeger instances, please see the [Jaeger Operator documentation](https://operatorhub.io/operator/jaeger) for how to properly deploy and configure production-ready instances.
 >
 > For production-ready OpenTelemetry Collector instances, please see the [OpenTelemetry Operator documentation](https://operatorhub.io/operator/opentelemetry-operator) for how to properly deploy and configure production-ready instances.

 ### Jaeger